MaxDev-5151/Create-EC2-Instance-Using-AWS-CLI/Create&AttachEBSVolm-Using-AWSCLI.md

 **5. For creating EBS Volume type: `aws ec2 create-volume --availability-zone us-east-1a --size 10`**

+- `aws ec2 create-volume`: Specifies the service(EC2)
+- `--availability-zone us-east-1a`: This defines the Availability zone
+- `--size 10`: This sets the volume size in GiB

 ![Image](./Images/EBS-AWS-CLI/6.png)

 **6. Go to aws volume page, we can see the Created Volume**